24-7 office hours

-In this class I will be holding the vast majority of my office hours online using the hipster tech startup communication tool called “Slack“.
+In this class I will be holding the majority of my office hours online using the hipster tech startup communication tool called “Slack“.
 What this means is that you will be able to contact me, as well as communicate both publicly and privately with other members of the class, 24 hours a day and 7 days a week.
 It also means that I can answer questions publicly in a space that the entire class can see.
+I go to bed late and get up early, and I’m almost near a computer or my phone, so chances are that I’ll get back to you on Slack pretty fast.

-I used this method of holding office hours last year and had at least twenty times more questions and interactions with students than when people were trying to catch me during a restricted set of in-person office hours.
+I’vw used Slack for class communication for a few semesters now, and get at least twenty times more questions and interactions with students than when people were trying to catch me during a restricted set of in-person office hours.
 My goal is to be able to answer your questions and help give you hints to get you un-stuck when you are stuck, as efficiently as possible, and Slack works really well for this purpose.

 The trick is, Slack only works if people use it.
 If a lot of you choose to communicate with me and the class using Slack then it will be a vibrant and informative space from which you can learn a lot.
 So use it!